Online Glasses Review

 First and foremost, you’ll need a valid glasses prescription from your eye doctor or optometrist.
 Contact lens prescriptions do not count.

 Second, you’ll also need your pupillary distance (PD), which is the distance between your pupils as measured in millimeters.
 This is necessary so Zenni can ensure you’re looking through the optical center of each lens.
-The best way to get this measured is by asking for it when you have your eye exam.
-Otherwise, you can also measure it yourself.

 Q: What if my prescription is expired?